What is a Successor Trustee

-Why a Selecting a Corporate Trustee For Your Revocable Living Trust Makes Sense?
+Why Selecting a Corporate Trustee For Your Revocable Living Trust Makes Sense?

 Although you can name an individual as a successor trustee, there are several reasons why selecting a corporate trustee may be a better option.
-First, a corporate trustee is a professional fiduciary that is experienced in administering trusts.
-This experience can be invaluable when it comes to managing the assets and distributing them according to the terms of the trust.
+First, a corporate trustee is a professional fiduciary experienced in administering trusts.
+This experience can be invaluable when managing assets and distributing them according to the terms of the trust.

-Another advantage of selecting a corporate trustee is that it can provide continuity in the administration of the trust.
+Another advantage of selecting a corporate trustee is that it can provide continuity in the trust administration.
 If the named individual successor trustee dies or becomes incapacitated, the corporate trustee will be able to step in and continue administering the trust without any interruption.

 Finally, using a corporate trustee can help to avoid potential conflicts among beneficiaries.
-Beneficiaries who are also named successor trustees may have different ideas about how the trust assets should be managed and distributed.
-This can lead to disagreements and even litigation.
-Having a corporate trustee handle these decisions can help to avoid such conflicts.
+Beneficiaries named successor trustees may have different ideas about how the trust assets should be managed and distributed, which can lead to disagreements and even litigation.
+Having a corporate trustee handle these decisions helps avoid such conflicts.

-Choosing a successor trustee is an important decision that should not be made lightly.
+Choosing a successor trustee should be taken seriously as it is an important decision.
 Consider all of your options and select the option that will best meet your needs and the needs of your beneficiaries.

 Who can be a Successor Trustee?

 The successor trustee can be anyone the settlor chooses, including a family member, friend, or professional.
-The successor trustee must be at least 18 years old and must not be bankrupt.
+The successor must be at least 18 years old and not bankrupt.

 The settlor can also name more than one successor trustee and indicate how the trustees are to act together (jointly or severally).
-If the settlor names more than one successor trustee, it is advisable to name trustees who live in close proximity to each other so that they can easily communicate and make decisions together.
+If the settlor names more than one trustee, it is advisable to name trustees who live close to each other to communicate and make decisions easily.